randomstring/dotemacs/README.md

 http://jblevins.org/projects/markdown-mode/

-Need to install the mac markdown command:
+Need to install the mac markdown command on the Mac:

 > brew install markdown

+Or to install on a raspberry pi:

+> sudo apt-get install markdown

 Then just hit C-c C-c p to open a preview page in your default browser.